leemunroe/blog/_posts/2016-08-16-responsive-email-design.markdown

 ## Navigation bars in email

-**Just don't do it.** You're already dealing with limited space.
+My personal recommendation is **don't do it.** You're already dealing with limited space and the user's limited attention span.
 Lets not complicate things.
 I don't have any stats to back up this opinion, so feel free to present some metrics to prove to me that it is worth it.

 ## Building responsive emails